coding-horror/basic-computer-games/84_Super_Star_Trek/rust/tasks.md

 - [ ] weapons
     - [ ] phasers
     - [ ] torpedoes
+- [ ] computer
+    - [ ] 0 - output of all short and long range scans (requires tracking if a system has been scanned)
+    - [ ] 1 - klingons, starbases, stardate and damage control
+    - [ ] 2 - photon torpedo data: direction and distance to all local klingons
+    - [ ] 3 - starbase distance and dir locally
+    - [ ] 4 - direction/distance calculator (useful for nav actions I guess)
+    - [x] 5 - galactic name map

 - [ ] restarting the game
 - [ ] time progression
     - check all areas where time should move, and adjust accordingly
 - [ ] intro instructions
+- [ ] victory